 #2: Keep Stress Levels Down

-Stress has negative effects on the body, plain and simple.
-Because stress hormones adversely affect other hormones in the body, lowering stress levels via yoga, meditation, or Tai Chi is beneficial.
-Men tend to overwork themselves, which creates stress.
-It is important to take at least 2 hours out of the day to do things you enjoy, whether it be sports, working out, watching movies, art, or anything else besides work.
+Stress negatively effects the body, plain and simple.
+Because stress hormones adversely affects testosterone production, lowering stress levels via yoga, meditation, or Tai Chi can help prevent testosterone levels from declining.
+Men tend to overwork themselves, creating an excess amount of stress hormones in the body.
+Take at least two hours out of each day to do things you enjoy, be they sports, working out, watching movies, painting, dancing, or anything else besides work.

 #3: Change Your Diet

-It’s important to eat foods that are rich in magnesium and zinc to boost your T count.
-These nutrients are essential to male health.
-Zinc is especially good for those with prostate issues.
-The best foods for you to eat include avocados, spinach, Brazil nuts, figs, quinoa, bananas, sesame seeds, apricots, and green tea.
-Additionally, it’s beneficial to avoid testosterone-lowering foods, which include alcohol, refined carbohydrates, and fast food.
+Start including foods that are rich in magnesium and zinc in your diet.
+Not only are these foods beneficial for boosting your T count, but they also encourage optimal male reproductive health.
+If you experience prostate problems or enlarged prostate, zinc is nutrient you should regularly intake.
+The best nutrients for men are abundant in foods like avocados, spinach, Brazil nuts, figs, quinoa, bananas, sesame seeds, apricots, and green tea.
+Additionally, it’s beneficial to avoid testosterone-lowering foods, including alcohol, refined carbohydrates, and fast food that is oily and loaded with saturated fat.

 #4: Get Some Shut-Eye

 Sleep is the body’s natural way of rebooting.
-It is recommended that every person gets 7-8 hours of sleep every night.
+When you are sick, your top priority is to rest to avoid overworking the body and to ultimately recharge the system.
+It is recommended to get about 7-8 hours of sleep every night.
 Studies have shown that men who sleep less than 7 hours a night have reduced testosterone levels.
 In fact, it cuts testosterone production by 10-15%!
 So get some rest!

 #5: Stay Active